paulkarpenko/us-code-ui/uscode/title-25-indians/chapter-044-native-american-business-development-trade-promotion-and-tourism.md

 Pub.
 L. 116–261, § 3(b)(1), redesignated par.
 (5) as (6).
 Former par.
 (6) redesignated (7).

 Par.
 (7).
 Pub.
 L. 116–261, § 3(e)(1)(B), which directed substitution of “The term ‘Indian Tribe’ has the meaning given the term ‘Indian tribe’ ” for “The term ‘Indian tribe’ has the meaning given that term” in par.
-(6) was executed by making the substitution in par.
+(6), was executed by making the substitution in par.
 (7) in light of the intervening amendment by Pub.
 L. 116–261, § 3(b)(1), redesignating former par.
 (6) as (7), to reflect the probable intent of Congress.
 See below.

 Pub.
 L. 116–261, § 3(b)(1), redesignated par.
 (6) as (7).
 Former par.
 (7) redesignated (9).

 Par.
 (8).
 Pub.
 L. 116–261, § 3(e)(1)(A), which directed substitution of “Tribe” for “tribe” in par.
-(8), could not be executed because the term “tribe” do not appear.
-See below.
+(8), could not be executed because the term “tribe” does not appear.
 See below.

 Pub.
 L. 116–261, § 3(b)(3), added par.
-(8), Former par.
+(8).
+Former par.
 (8) redesignated (10).

 Par.
 (9).
 Pub.
 L. 116–261, § 3(b)(1), redesignated par.
 (7) as (9).
 Former par.
 (9) redesignated (11).